Flagship 4K Gaming Computer

 System Change: This case has plenty of room for cooling, and works best with a custom loop.
 If you are unsure if your cooling idea will work with this case, please contact us for further review and assistance.

-Because this system is a higher-end spec, we chose a K series motherboard from Asus ROG.
-Asus is widely accepted as the best manufacturer of motherboards.
+Because this system is a higher-end spec, we chose a K series motherboard from MSI.
+MSI is widely accepted as one of the best manufacturer of motherboards.

 System Change: Please ask us if you have a question about a potential system upgrade being compatible with your motherboard.